jillesme/AdBlockCheck/README.md

 Do you have a site with ads that you really need people to see? **AdBlockDetect** to the rescue!
 This is a 1KB module for detecting AdBlock with async callbacks for notifying visitors.

-It's up to you if you provide a simple hint that you'd like your visitors to see ads or prompt them with a big alert and redirect them to another site if they don't.
+It's up to you if you provide a simple hint that you'd like your visitors to see ads or prompt them with a big alert.

 ## Usage